The Approach

 How is this different from having a law firm on retainer?

 A traditional retainer often means you've pre-paid for hours that you may or may not use.
-The approach here is fundamentally different: your attorney becomes a strategic partner invested in your growth, attends key meetings, understands your business deeply, and provides counsel that connects to your broader objectives.
+The approach here is fundamentally different: your lawyer becomes a strategic partner invested in your growth, attends key meetings, understands your business deeply, and provides counsel that connects to your broader objectives.
 It's the difference between having a vendor and having a trusted advisor.

 Who is the ideal client for Relevant Law?